lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

   = HKDF-Expand(HKDF-Extract(salt, IKM), info, L)
 ~~~

-HKDF(salt, IKM, info, L) takes the following parameters:

-salt:
-: optional salt value (a non-secret random value).
-In this document this parameter is unused, that is it is the zero-length string "".

-IKM:
-: input keying material.
-In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
-This corresponds to the IKM KDF input from {{Section 5 of RFC9629}}.

-info:
-: optional context and application specific information.
-In this document this corresponds to the info KDF input from {{Section 5 of RFC9629}}.
-This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo which is independently generated by the sender and receiver.

-L:
-: length of output keying material in octets.
-This corresponds to the L KDF input from {{Section 5 of RFC9629}}, which is identified in the kekLength value from KEMRecipientInfo.
-Implementations MUST confirm that this value is consistent with the key size of the key-encryption algorithm.
+When used with KEMRecipientInfo, the salt parameter is unused, that is it is the zero-length string "".
+The IKM, info and L parameters correspond to the same KDF inputs from {{Section 5 of RFC9629}}.
+The info parameter is independently generated by the sender and receiver.
+Implementations MUST confirm that L is consistent with the key size of the key-encryption algorithm.

-HKDF may be used with different hash functions, including SHA-256 {{?FIPS180=NIST.FIPS.180-4}}.
-The object identifier id-alg-hkdf-with-sha256 is defined in {{!RFC8619}}, and specifies the use of HKDF with SHA-256.
-The parameter field MUST be absent when this algorithm identifier is used to specify the KDF for ML-KEM in KemRecipientInfo.

-### Components for ML-KEM in CMS

-A compliant implementation MUST support HKDF with SHA-256, using the id-alg-hkdf-with-sha256 KDF object identifier, as the KemRecipientInfo KDF for all ML-KEM parameter sets.
-Note that the KDF used to process the KEMRecipientInfo structure MAY be different from the KDF used in the ML-KEM algorithm.

-For ML-KEM-512, an implementation MUST support the AES-Wrap-128 {{!RFC3394}} key-encryption algorithm using the id-aes128-wrap key-encryption algorithm object identifier {{!RFC3565}}.

-For ML-KEM-768 and ML-KEM-1024, an implementation MUST support the AES-Wrap-256 {{!RFC3394}} key-encryption algorithm using the id-aes256-wrap key-encryption algorithm object identifier {{!RFC3565}}.

-The above object identifiers are reproduced for convenience in {{sec-identifiers}}.

-An implementation MAY also support other key-derivation functions and other key-encryption algorithms.

-If underlying components other than those specified above are used, then the following requirements will satisfy the KDF and key wrapping algorithm requirements from {{Section 7 of RFC9629}}:

-> ML-KEM-512 SHOULD be used with a KDF capable of outputting a key with at least 128 bits of preimage strength and with a key wrapping algorithm with a key length of at least 128 bits.

-> ML-KEM-768 SHOULD be used with a KDF capable of outputting a key with at least 192 bits of preimage strength and with a key wrapping algorithm with a key length of at least 192 bits.

-> ML-KEM-1024 SHOULD be used with a KDF capable of outputting a key with at least 256 bits of preimage strength and with a key wrapping algorithm with a key length of at least 256 bits.

 <!-- End of Underlying Components section -->